Essential Optometric Practice Equipment: A Complete Guide

 The instrument stand should accommodate your phoropter, slit lamp, and projector or digital acuity system.
 Combination units that integrate multiple instruments save space and create a cleaner appearance.
 Budget $4,000 to $8,000 for a quality stand system.

-Phoropter and Refraction System
+Which Phoropter and Refraction System Is Right for You?

 The phoropter remains the centerpiece of subjective refraction.
 Manual phoropters start around $3,500, while digital phoropters range from $12,000 to $25,000.
 Digital systems integrate with your EHR and speed up refractions by 2 to 3 minutes per patient.